-Settlement Agreements; a useful tool to help you resolve work place dispute
+Settlement Agreements: a useful tool to help you resolve work place disputes

 DENTAL BULLETIN, ISSUE 29

 A large percentage of your time is spent at work and you naturally build up relationships with those around you.
 However, as with any relationship, there are ups and downs and sometimes breakdowns can become irreconcilable.

 With the cost of Tribunal litigation being high and very little chance of recovering such costs against a losing party, what are the alternatives?